 In FY 2017-18 UF received $1.5M, out of a request for $4M, for the purpose of renovating research labs at EPI and FMEL, as required to facilitate and support federally-funded research on Zika and other vector-borne diseases.
 These funds will be used to complete the required necessary renovations to containment laboratories for work with biological disease agents, with a focus on the Zika virus, thus moving quickly to develop both research and education programs for the optimal control of Zika-related illness in Florida.

 A large portion of animal diagnostic testing is presently being sent out-of-state by veterinary medical practitioners in Florida, most of which goes to our peer institutions.
 This LBR seeks to create the first-of-its-kind Institute for Comparative Veterinary Diagnostics at the UF College of Veterinary Medicine.
 The increased engagement that will naturally accompany the Institute will have positive impacts on animal health, public health, and the economy in Florida.

-In 2010, the University of Florida became the managing agency for several historic properties comprised of thirty-nine buildings in St. Augustine.
+In 2010, the University of Florida became the managing agency for several historic properties comprised of thirty-five buildings in St. Augustine.
 Over the past six years, the University of Florida has expended approximately $20 million in state, direct-support organization, grant, and leveraged private funding for building preservation and delivery of public education programs including support for local economic development and tourism.
-However, the cost of these replacements is in excess of what the university can afford from its recurring funds to operate and maintain these thirty-nine buildings.
-This LBR proposes replacement of eight cedar shake roofs on state-owned historic buildings in the historic downtown.
-This project request enables the university to continue to meet its legislative commitment and utilize state recurring funds for other ongoing needs in St. Augustine.
+Most of the buildings have “wooden shake” roofs and historic preservation standards require they be replaced with wooden shakes, which is approximately two times the cost of regular roofing.
+UF has developed a multi-year plan for replacing these roofs.
+These funds will enable two to three of these historic properties to receive new roofs per year.